1n4r1/1n4r1.github.io/_posts/2020-01-14-Hackthebox-Kotarak-Walkthrough.md

 {% endhighlight %}

 These files look like NTDS file for database of Active directory.<br>
+.dit stands for "Directory Information Tree" and the hierarchy of network objects and access permissiona are saved.<br>
 To confirm what are these files, we can use "file" command.<br>
 {% highlight shell %}
 root@kali:~# file 2017072111463*